Car Jerks When Accelerating

 Why Does My Car Shake When I Accelerate

 Before we get into the possible causes of this problem, we’d like to note that you might be the problem.
 Yes, you.
-Okay, what we mean is that if you’re driving a stick shift (and understands how to drive manual) and it’s your first time driving it, or maybe you haven’t driven a stick shift in a long time, your gear change may be the issue here.
+Okay, what we mean is that if you’re driving a stick shift (and understand how to drive manual) and it’s your first time driving it, or maybe you haven’t driven a stick shift in a long time, your gear change may be the issue here.

 Your gear shifting might not be as smooth as the car needs it to be, causing the car to jerk as you shift gears and drive along.
 You should learn more about how to drive a stick shift properly if you think your driving might be the issue.

 However, if you’re sure of your driving skills or your car is automatic, there are several common causes for car jerking.
-Keep in mind that these are only a few, and your car’s problem might not be included in the following list…

 Also, if you need a table to quickly diagnose or figure out what to do next, here’s a summary of what we’ll discuss in greater detail down below: